Botanical And Natural Dyes

 SEO description of the image

-Some mordants — such as alum, iron, and copper — act as “fixers,” helping natural dyes bond permanently to the fibre.
-Other auxiliaries like soda ash, lime, vinegar, and tannins (from plants such as gallnut or mangosteen rind) adjust pH and strengthen colour absorption.
-Together, mordants and fixers determine not only how well a colour lasts, but also the shade, depth, and character the dye reveals on the cloth.
+Mordants — such as alum, iron, and copper — act as fixers, binding natural dyes to fibre.
+Other agents like soda ash, lime, vinegar, and plant tannins adjust pH and shift tone.
+Together, mordants and fixers determine a dye’s longevity, depth, and final character.
 Photo Credit by -ForestsAndMeadows

 🎨 Modifiers